 What to do if you find a stray dog

 We will collect stray dogs that are confined and under your direct control and care.
-To arrange a collection please call 03444 828 346 (standard rate and mobile-friendly number).
+To arrange a collection, please call 03444 828320 (operational 7 days a week, available 24 hours a day.

-The Council operates a non-destruct policy and unclaimed dogs are only ever put to sleep if they have unacceptable aggressive behaviour or, on veterinary advice, are not suitable for re-homing.
+The Council operates a non-destruct policy and unclaimed dogs are only ever put to sleep if they have unacceptably aggressive behaviour, and on veterinary advice it is the most humane thing to do, or are not suitable for re-homing.

 How to reclaim a dog